PurpleTurtleCreative/website/wp-content/plugins/patchstack/readme.txt

 = How will I be alerted if I have a vulnerability on my site? = With the Patchstack Community (free) version, you can set up alerts using email (Slack notifications are available in the Developer plan).

-= What is Patchstack Incident Response? =
-We offer **Incident Response which will cover the sites on all occasions (even if the site was not directly attacked).**
-In the Developer version, we monitor the site we protect from a wide range of attacks, but if something happens, we will have our forensics team step in, collect the evidence, clean up the website and create a report to help you improve the security of your sites even more.
-The add-on can possibly help you save tons of money when something happens.
-It costs $5 per site/month. **Enable Incident Response on your website [here](https://app.patchstack.com/addons).**

 = Does Patchstack conflict with any other security plugins? = We have not had issues with Patchstack conflicting with other security services, but we do recommend using as few different tools on your WordPress site as possible.
 Avoid enabling similar features if using another security plugin to prevent potential site-breaking issues.
 If you have any issues with other security tools, please contact our support so we could investigate the issue.